-TECHNIQUES FOR SPRINKLER IRRIGATION
+APPLICATION AND CALIBRATION TECHNIQUES FOR SPRINKLER IRRIGATION

-Center pivot, Motorized lateral Move and Traveling Gun Irrigation Equipment
+Center Pivot, Motorized Lateral Move and Traveling Gun Irrigation Equipment

 Operate system and injection equipment at normal pressures recommended by the manufacturer of the injection equipment used.
 Fill tank of injection equipment with water.
 Operate system for one complete circle for center pivot or one complete run for motorized lateral move or traveling gun equipment, measuring time required, amount of water injected, and acreage contained in circle or run.
-Mix recommended amount of COPPER-COUNT N for acreage to be covered into the same amount of water used during calibration and injection into system continuous of the revolution or run.
+Mix recommended amount of COPPER-COUNT-

+N for acreage to be covered into the same amount of water used during calibration and inject into system continuously for one revolution or run.
 Shut off injection equipment after one revolution or run, but continue to operate irrigation system until COPPER-COUNT-N has been cleared from the last sprinkler head.